yrnmalone0/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 **11-binary_to_decimal** - Converts a number from base 2 to base 10.

 **12-combinations** -  Prints all possible combinations of two letters, except oo.

+**13-print_float** -  Prints a number with two decimal places, followed by a new line.